 Visualizing the Results

-To visualize the data and forecasts, a portal is created using the visualization features of ATSD.
+To visualize the data and forecasts, create a portal from data stored in ATSD using Charts.

 Thresholds are set for each metric to alert when either the forecast or the actual data reaches unhealthy levels of air pollution.